Blue Peter: Blue Peter Garden

 Since the 1970s, presenters have maintained a Blue Peter Garden.
 The first garden, which was designed by British horticulturist Percy Thrower in 1974, was at the rear of Television Centre (51°30′38.25″N 0°13′39.61″W).
 Its features included an Italian sunken garden with a pond that contained goldfish, a vegetable patch, greenhouse and viewing platform.
 The garden was also used to commemorate the show's pets and notable events.
 A bust of the dog Petra was placed in the garden after her death in 1977.
 The remains of George the Tortoise were interred there in 2004.
-It had a sculptures of the Blue Peter ship, and a plaque honouring Percy Thrower, who died in 1988.
+It had a sculpture of the Blue Peter ship, and a plaque honouring Percy Thrower, who died in 1988.
 The garden was often made available to other programmes for outside broadcasts such as the links between children's programmes during the summer months and for BBC Breakfast's weather forecasts.

 On Monday 21 November 1983, Janet Ellis reported that over the weekend the garden had been vandalised.
 A rumour circulated in the early 1990s that the vandalism had been carried out by a gang that included the future English international footballers Dennis Wise and Les Ferdinand when they were teenagers.
 Both men denied any involvement, although Ferdinand did later appear to confess to "helping a few people over the wall."
 However, Ferdinand later recanted saying he had been making a joke and was never there.

 In September 2011, when the programme's production base moved to Dock10 in Salford, parts of the first garden including the sculptures and the sunken pond, were relocated to the piazza outside the new studio (53°28′20.26″N 2°17′48.95″W).
 The 2000 Blue Peter time capsule that was buried in London was also brought to the new location.
 It was due to be opened in 2029 but was accidentally dug up in 2017.
 Blue Peters second garden was officially opened on Thursday 23 February 2012 by The Princess Royal.
 Like its predecessor, it continues to be used throughout the year for outdoor broadcasts and live events.

+In 2022, the BBC's centenary year, Blue Peter got a new temporary garden at the RHS Chelsea Flower Show.
+The new garden was inspired by the theme of 'Discover Soil'.
+The garden was designed by Juliet Sargeant, assisted by Richie Driss in design.
+The garden had soil-themed art, including projects created by the children and people of Salford.
+Garden visitors could listen to the sounds of a compost heap and in an underground observation chamber, they could watch what happens below ground.
+The garden was visited by some Blue Peter royalty, such as former presenter Lindsey Russell.

+After the Chelsea Flower Show, the garden was moved to its permanent home of RHS Garden Bridgewater, which is open to the public.